Coping With Rheumatoid Arthritis

 The acceptance you seek can only be had through positive coping skills.
 If your coping skills are overwhelmingly negative, you will have extended periods of denial, anger, depression and anxiety that continue on a steady rotation.
 Your mental health will decline with your physical health.
 You will never attain the acceptance, understanding, and peace that you prize.

 You want acceptance and peace, but you have to work for it.
 Positive coping following a chronic medical diagnosis does not happen magically.
 Instead, it requires an effort that is deliberate, organized and followed with consistency.
-You need a plan for coping with rheumatoid arthritis.
-Here it is.
+So, you need a plan for coping with rheumatoid arthritis.

 Minimize the Negatives